 Originally built in 1249 by the Byzantines and later occupied by the Turks and Venetians, Mystras was a seat of power throughout the Middle Ages and remains a prime example of Byzantine architecture.
 Tour the castle with a private guide who can tell you more about its past and the people who once ruled here.

 The castle consists of the central area of Mystras and the walls that surround it, all set high on a hill with expansive views over the surrounding countryside.

 After being abandoned in the 19th century, today the UNESCO-protected site exists as preserved ruins set over two levels.
 With your guide, you’ll visit some of the town’s most notable churches, many of which display impressive frescoes inside.
 Among them is the church of Agios Demetrios, where Konstantinos Paleologos, the last Byzantine Emperor, was crowned.
 Your guide will point out architectural features and art on display, as well as giving you a good background in the history of Byzantine Greece.

 The Palace of Nestor

-Mentioned in both The Iliad and The Odyssey, The Palace of Nestor dates to the 13th century BC, when it was occupied by the Mycenean King Nestor.
-A short drive from Costa Navarino, today it’s one of the best-preserved Mycenean palaces in Greece.
+Mentioned in both The Iliad and The Odyssey, The Palace of Nestor dates to the 13th century BC, when it was occupied by the Mycenaean King Nestor.
+A short drive from Costa Navarino, today it’s one of the best-preserved Mycenaean palaces in Greece.
 Visiting gives you a tangible feel for the region’s past.

 You can view the site from raised walkways.
 The remains, which are under cover for protection, consist of four buildings — a main building believed to be the king’s residence, another residential building to the southwest, a workshop, and a wine magazine.